Faiz-3112/Automated-Image-Change-Detection-and-Highlighting-algorithm/README.md

    - Draws red bounding boxes around significant regions on the "after" image.

 3. **Output:**
-   - Saves the original "before" image and the marked "after" image (with bounding boxes) in the `task_2_output` directory.
+   - Saves the original "before" image and the marked "after" image (with bounding boxes) in the `output` directory.
    - Prints a summary for each processed image.

 ---